aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 ## SITE 1 - Build and Deploy

+This section will be devoted to reviewing and updating the existing L2LS data model.
+We will add features to enable Vlans, SVIs, connected endpoints, and P2P links to the WAN IP Network.
+At the completion of the lab, you will have enabled an L2LS dual data center network through automation with AVD.
+YAML data models and ansible playbooks will be used to generate EOS Cli configurations and deploy them to each site.
+We will start by focusing efforts on building out Site 1 and then repeat similar steps for Site 2.
+Finally we will enable connectivity to the WAN IP Network to to allow traffic to pass between sites.

+### Summary

+1. Build Site 1
+2. Build Site 2
+3. Connect Sites to WAN IP Network
+4. Verify routing
+5. Test traffic

 ### **STEP #1** - Build and Deploy Initial Fabric

 Run & Deploy initial Build of Fabric (most features will be commented out)